 ETPS—Eligible Training Provider System.
 A Texas Workforce Commission (TWC) review process that requires training providers to register with the state in order to be eligible to provide services funded by WIA/WIOA.
 Training providers must attain ETPS certification with TWC.

-Follow-up Services—Follow-up services must be provided as appropriate to participants who are placed in unsubsidized employment, for up to 12 months after the first day of employment.
+Follow-up Services—Follow-up services must be provided as appropriate by partner staff to participants who are placed in unsubsidized employment, for up to 12 months after the first day of employment.
 Counseling about the workplace is an appropriate type of follow-up service.
 Follow-up services do not extend the date of exit in performance reporting.

 GED—General Education Development

-Group Plan—HCTC-related: Health coverage sponsored by an employer or employee organization (such as a union) for employees and their eligible dependents.

 HCTC—Health Coverage Tax Credit

-High-Risk Pool—HCTC-related: High-risk pools are subsidized health insurance pools that are organized by some states and offer health insurance to individuals who were denied health insurance because of a medical condition or whose premiums are rated significantly higher than average due to health status or claims experience.
-High-risk pools can be a form of qualified health coverage for the HCTC if they are deemed state-qualified.

-Hourly Wage—All pay normally earned per hour, including bonuses, tips, gratuities, commissions, and overtime pay.

-Impact Date—The date identified in a Trade Act certification, on which either total or partial separations began or are threatened to begin in a firm or subdivision of a firm.

 Individualized Career Services—If Workforce Solutions Office staff determines that individualized career services are appropriate for an individual to obtain or retain employment, these services must be made available to the individual.
+Generally, these services involve significant staff time and customization to the individual’s need.

 Job Location—A worker’s physical place of work at the time the worker was separated from a trade-affected employer.